petioptrv/obsidian-sync/README.md

 [Obsidian URIs](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI).
 However, [WikiLinks](https://help.obsidian.md/Linking+notes+and+files/Internal+links)
 are not currently supported.
 The add-on will simply ignore them and sync them as-is.

+#### Obsidian URIs on Windows

+Moving or renaming a note in Obsidian on Windows without changing its content won't update the note's URI in Anki.

 ## To-Do

 - [ ] Handle Wikilinks links